 The National Geographic Guide to Scenic Highways and Byways is an excellent one book guide to the best scenic byways in the Unites States.

-National Forest Scenic Byways and National Forest Scenic Byways II, both by Beverly Magley, are an excellent two books guide to the best scenic drives throughout the Unites States.
-This two book set is out of print (and volume II is getting very hard to find) so grab these books while you can at the Amazon links in my photography store (below).
+National Forest Scenic Byways and National Forest Scenic Byways II, both by Beverly Magley, are an excellent two book guide to the best scenic drives throughout the Unites States.
+This two book set is out of print (and volume II is getting very hard to find) so grab these books while you can at the Amazon links in my photography store.
 Another option is the new replacement series which is also written by Beverly Magley.
-There are are three books in the new series: the National Forest Scenic Byways – Far West, the National Forest Scenic Byways – Rocky Mountains, and the National Forest Scenic Byways – East and South.
-The three books set covers all the drives in the original two book set, plus more, so don’t get the original set if you get the new set.
+There are three books in the new series: the National Forest Scenic Byways – Far West, the National Forest Scenic Byways – Rocky Mountains, and the National Forest Scenic Byways – East and South.
+The three books set covers all the drives in the original two book set, plus more, so don’t get the original two book set if you get the new three book set.

 If you want more scenic drives in each state, the national scenic byways series is also available in individual books for several states.
 These books have a lot more scenic drives per state than you will find in the one, two, and three book series that cover the whole country.
 For example, a one, two, or three book series that covers the whole country will only cover 4 to 6 of the national scenic byways located in Colorado.
-In comparison, Scenic Driving Colorado, 3rd edition by Stewart Green (an excellent book) covers 30 Colorado scenic byways. there is a 4th edition of Green’s book, but I have not had a chance to examine it.
+In comparison, Scenic Routes and Byways, Colorado (4th edition) by Stewart Green (an excellent book) covers 30 Colorado scenic byways.
+The third edition, Scenic Driving Colorado, is also available.
+Stewart Green also wrote Scenic Driving Vermont.

 Photo Guide Purchase Links

 All of my favorite photo location guides are in the Scenic Photo Locations Guides section of my photography store which has direct links to Amazon.com.
 If you use the links in my store you get the same great Amazon prices, delivery, and guarantee and you help support my photography web sites.
 Thanks!